thu-coai/cotk/docs/source/notes/tutorial_core.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A language model can also generate sentences by sending the
 generated token back to input in each step.
-We call it "freerun"
+It is called "freerun"
 or "inference" mode.

 ``Pytorch`` doesn't provide a convenience api for freerun, here we implement a